Japan National Health Insurance Calculator

 How Blue Return Deductions Lower Both Your Tax and Health Insurance Premiums

-As the simulator above demonstrated, the Blue Return Deduction (Aoiro Shinkoku) is the single most impactful optimization.
+As the simulator above demonstrated, the Blue Return Deduction (Aoiro Shinkoku) is the single most impactful optimization for Year 2 and beyond.

 This deduction system is defined by Japan’s National Tax Agency.